me-nkr/tinker-the-flag/README.md

     - [ ] reset database when initializing database, not needed just delete the database file
 - [ ] make initgame daemon if needed ( low priority )
     - [ ] move to webserver and initgame directory in-script when starting

+## Test Observations
+- [ ] find pbm file viewer for windows
+    - it's hard, the closest I can get is filehelper.com, but still with edge smoothening
+- [ ] better clue, or a way for the clue to make sense